vrikodar/P4ck3t/P4ck3t.md

 ## Path Cost

- - are incremented
+ - is incremented on per link basis
  - Is calculated from the sum total of port costs
  - Port Costs have Default values

 ![](https://i.ytimg.com/vi/QABhcoLUmf8/maxresdefault.jpg)